-The overall cost of living in Kansas City, MO is lower than the national average, but higher than the rest of the state.
-On the Kansas side, Overland Park is actually above the national average.
+The overall cost of living in KCMO is lower than the national average, but higher than the rest of the state.
+On the Kansas side, Overland Park is actually above both the national and the state average.

-In KCMO, the cost of healthcare is lower compared to other parts of the state, but it’s slightly higher than the rest of the US.
-However, the cost of groceries, housing, transportation, and other miscellaneous expenses in the city have lower average costs than average in the US.
+In KCMO, the cost of healthcare, groceries, and housing are lower compared to other parts of the state, though healthcare is higher than the national average.
+However, the cost of transportation and other miscellaneous expenses in the city have lower average costs than that of the rest of Missouri.

 Breaking down the numbers

-Hypothetically speaking, if you live in a household that brings in $50,000 annually — according to experts — you shouldn’t spend more than 30% of your monthly gross income on rent and utilities.
-Don’t worry, we did the math for you — your max monthly budget would be $1,250.
-The average monthly rent for an apartment in KC is $1,202 — nearing the top of your budget.
+Hypothetically speaking, if you live in a household that brings in $65,000 annually, your max monthly budget for rent and utilities would be about $1,625 (30% of your monthly gross income).
+The average monthly rent for an apartment in KC is $1,256 — nearing the top of your budget.

-Take a look at the chart below to see how KCMO’s cost of living compares to that of St. Louis.
+While we’re crunching numbers, let’s also take a look at the chart below to see how Kansas City’s cost of living compares to that of St. Louis.

 We took a look at the cost of living in Kansas City compared to Denver.
 Here’s what we found: